 An integrated approach to academic supports and services

 - The Learning Commons offers support for students in the form of appointments, drop-in consultations, online modules and workshops.

-- The Learning Commons provides support on areas such as writing, research, learning skills, time management, career skills, etc. Note that research assistance can be sought on the main level of the Scott Library, adjacent to the AskUs services.
+- The Learning Commons provides support on areas such as writing, citation help, learning skills, time management, English language communication support, career skills, etc. Note that research assistance can be sought on the main level of the Scott Library, adjacent to the AskUs services.

 - The Learning Commons also offers online learning resources, such as SPARK.